 To get started as a new retiree, you will want to review your plan options, learn how each medical plan works, and determine whether purchasing a voluntary product is right for you.
-We recommend reviewing the Retiree Benefits Guide and the PEBP and Medicare Guide for more detailed information.
+We recommend reviewing the Retiree Enrollment Guide and the PEBP and Medicare Guide for more detailed information.

 Retirement is a qualifying life event that allows you to make changes to your coverage.
 You may add eligible dependents and/or delete dependents from you coverage when you retire.

 State and Non-State Retiree Eligibility